EverythingSuckz/webshot-api/README.md

 # Webshot API

 Yet another simple webshot API but written in dart and built using [Shelf](https://pub.dev/packages/shelf) library to generate images from url.
-This is really useful for link previews in blog shares.
+This is really useful for link previews for blog shares in social media sites.

 ## Deploy your own instance
+- ### Locally hosting

+#### Install Dart SDK.
+Follow [this link](https://dart.dev/get-dart) to get started with Dart.
-### Clone the repository
+#### Clone the repository.

 ```sh
 git clone https://www.github.com/EverythingSuckz/webshot-api